New Student Advisor & Recruiter

 Location: 2747 (In 2745)

-Prospective Students - Please email me to book an appointment
+Prospective Students - Please email me to schedule an appointment outside of drop-in advising hours.

 Year 2+ Advisor

 Drop-in advising operates on a first come, first served basis.
-Please come prepared for advising with a copy of your APR or Advising Transcript.
+Please come prepared for advising with a copy of your Advising Transcript and a self filled-in Major Checklist.

 During peak times, the advisors may have to turn students away and defer graduation checks.
 Hours are subject to change without notice.
 We will do our best to tweet any changes and these appear on the website.